 Popularity of Ready-to-Eat and Meal Kit Services

-• Ready-to-Eat Meals: Supermarkets and convenience stores are expanding their range of ready-to-eat meals, offering everything from traditional Asian dishes to Western favourites.
-Brands like 7-Eleven and Cheers have seen significant growth in this segment.
+• Ready-to-Eat Meals: Convenience stores and supermarkets are expanding their ready-to-eat selections, offering options that span traditional Asian staples to Western favourites.
+Brands such as 7-Eleven and Cheers have seen notable growth, underscoring how prepared meals are becoming a key part of trending food in Singapore.

 Impact on Traditional Dining

-• Takeaway and Delivery Services: The rise of food delivery platforms like GrabFood and Deliveroo has made it easier for consumers to enjoy restaurant-quality meals at home or on the go.
-This trend has led many traditional restaurants to develop takeaway and delivery-friendly menus.
+• Takeaway and Delivery Services: The growing popularity of delivery platforms like GrabFood and Deliveroo has made it easier for consumers to enjoy restaurant-quality meals at home or on the move.
+In response, many traditional restaurants are now reworking their menus for takeaway and delivery, adapting to the evolving convenience-driven food trends in Singapore.

 Innovation in Convenience Food